ibexa/documentation-user/docs/getting_started/discover_ui.md

 You can customize the dashboard depending on your needs.
 Customized dashboard previews a set of widgets selected by the user.

-It provides quick overview of these areas, that are commonly used, excluding those that are not used or used rarely.
+It provides quick overview of these areas, that are commonly used, excluding those that are not used, or used rarely.
 This solution improves productivity, allows to enhance the default dashboard with additional widgets, and helps to make better business decisions based on data.

-By easily accessing important information, users can work more efficiently with a clear view of tasks and deadlines.
+By highlighting important information, users can work more efficiently with a clear view of tasks and deadlines.
 Customization includes also choosing one of predefined layouts and adding custom ones to use them in dashboards.

 ### Customize dashboard

 To customize dashboard, on the main page, click **Go to dashboard builder**.

 ![Customize dashboard](img/customize_dashboard.png "Customize dashboard")